 At the Northern End of South Bank’s Grey Street is the Cultural Centre Busway, which services all of Brisbane and surrounding suburbs.
 This enables visitors to access regular bus services to their chosen South East Queensland destination.

-South Bank is located at the crossroads of the Queensland Rail network, and has two train stations, South Brisbane and South Bank Train Stations on Grey Street.
-These stations provide regular train services enabling visitors to connect with the Brisbane CBD rail network and the Gold Coast rail network.
+Southbank is located at the crossroads of Queensland Rail network and has two train stations - South Brisbane and South Bank – both located on Grey Street.
+These stations provide regular train services enabling visitors to connect with the Brisbane CBD railway network and the Gold Coast railway network.

 CityCat & Ferry Service

 The Brisbane CityCat and Ferry services are a favourite among the locals and are an enjoyable and practical way to get around Brisbane, South Bank and surrounding suburbs.
 Enjoy the ample sightseeing opportunities as you find your way around the river with access to key city stops including New Farm Park, South Bank and Bulimba.

 If you wish to drive, you can be assured that you will be able to park with ease and convenience at the South Bank car park accessible from Little Stanley Street.
 South Bank car park offers more than 800 spaces, including eight disabled bays, with accessibility via lift and stairs from both the North and South entrances.

 SW1 Secure Parking Car Park special offer: during Le Festival, save by using the dedicated promo code: